opensource-projectteam16/Vamap/README.md

 Please read [CONTRIBUTING.md](https://github.com/opensource-projectteam16/Vamap/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/opensource-projectteam16/Vamap/blob/master/tags).

 ## Authors

 * **HYUNJAE LEE** - *Team leader* - [hyunjae-lee](https://github.com/hyunjae-lee)